Instruction-Specific Transition Constraints

 Instruction pow

-Instruction div
+Instruction div_mod

-Recall that instruction div takes stack _ d n and computes _ q r where n is the numerator, d is the denominator, r is the remainder, and q is the quotient.
+Recall that instruction div_mod takes stack _ d n and computes _ q r where n is the numerator, d is the denominator, r is the remainder, and q is the quotient.
 The following two properties are guaranteed by the U32 Table:

 1. The remainder r is smaller than the denominator d, and